 after the computer has been booted into the installed system.

-If you still have problems, please submit an installation report.
+If you still have problems, please submit an installation report (in English please, whenever possible).
 We also encourage installation reports to be sent even if the installation is successful, so that we can get as much information as possible on the largest number of hardware configurations.